agardnerIT/killercoda_tutorials/fluxcd-demo/intro.md

 # FluxCD

-This tutorial follows the [getting started](https://fluxcd.io/flux/get-started/) guide but it is in your browser and so nothing to install on your cluster.
+This tutorial follows the [getting started](https://fluxcd.io/flux/get-started/) guide in your browser with nothing to install on your cluster.

 The terminal window on the right is a fully featured and interactive terminal window preconfigured with a kubernetes cluster.